ltspicer/LTspice-Show-7-Segment/README.md

 Execute s7s.py now.

-Start time: Start of the considered time range in seconds, see plot window (preset: 0.0000)
+Start time: Start of the considered time range in seconds (preset: 0.0000)

 Stop time: End of the considered time range in seconds (preset: 999.9999)